codeananda/fakt_ai/README.md

 * Finds research papers that support/contradict given arguments
 * Analyses said papers for quality (e.g. are they biased lobbying groups, is the sample size too small?)
-* Compares and contrasts arguments to conclude whether the original claim is true.
+* Compares and contrasts arguments to conclude whether the original claim is true
 * Is fully transparent, so the user can see each step of the way

 Enter Fakt AI - fully transparent, automated fact-checking powered by AI Agents.